TokaThanos/EntityFrameworkCoreProject/README.md

 ![ERD Diagram](images/erd.png)

 This solution demonstrates a football league management system using Entity Framework Core with a SQL Server backend.
-It includes projects for the domain models, data access, and a console application for running queries and commands.
+It includes projects for the domain models, data access, and a console application to interact with the database.

 ## Project Structure